 See, one of the most significant trends of the modern-day aside from connected devices is the fact that everything – and I do mean everything – is on social media.
 You have people who post their whole life on Instagram, millennials who are never without Snapchat, and kids who treat Twitter as a stream-of-consciousness journal rather than a public forum.
 And while there are certainly some embarrassing flubs associated with this sort of world, the potential to engage […]

-Much has already been written about the power of social media as a marketing tool, especially in the event industry.
+A ton has already been written about the power of social media as a marketing tool, especially in the event industry.
 Few other fields can make so extensive a use of social networks, and few other industries have as much to gain from doing social right.
 Chances are, this is already common knowledge for you – but while you understand the why of it, you might not yet be clear on the how.

 That’s what we’re here to talk about today.
 Running an effective social event starts with proper planning.
 It starts with a timeline, one which covers everything from initial preparation to post-event wrap-up.

 We’ll start with a few steps you’ll need to take care of before you start marketing.

 Choose Your Platforms: While Facebook and Twitter are sort of blanket platforms, other social networks cater to different audiences.
 Is your event targeted mostly at millennials?
 Instagram and Snapchat are where you want to be.
 Business professionals?
 Go for LinkedIn.

 Brand Yourself: How do you want attendees to see your organization?
 What sort of experience do you want them to have at your event?
 How do you want them […]

 With more than 400 million users, Instagram is now bigger than Twitter.
 While the social media platform has remained relatively the same since day one, things are now getting interesting in a hurry.